alikhm4528/st7789_demo/README.md

+# Overview
-This is a simple demo for ST7789 on stm32f103c8t6(blue-pill) To build the project simply run following commands
+This is a simple demo for ST7789 on stm32f103c8t6(blue pill).

+To build the project simply run following commands

 ```